-Though the kids have gone back to school, evenings and weekends still provide ample opportunities for having fun.
+Though the kids have gone back to school, autumn evenings and weekends still provide ample opportunities for having fun.
 Why not get the family together and enjoy the crisp, cooler weather?
-From nature walks among the fallen leaves, to bustling outdoor markets, the Ottawa region has something to entertain you and your little ones all harvest season long!
+From nature walks among the fallen leaves, to tasty fall treats, the Ottawa region has something to entertain you and your little ones all harvest season long!

-Located just a short 20-minute drive north of downtown Ottawa, Gatineau Park provides the ideal place for the family to explore and run free in any season.
+Located just a short 20-minute drive north of downtown Ottawa, Gatineau Park is the ideal place for the family to explore and run free in any season.
 Each autumn, the park hosts its Fall Rhapsody celebrations with special activities and events that encourage visitors to enjoy the colourful foliage and outdoor activities.
 And it’s never been easier to access the park during Fall Rhapsody!
 You can leave the car behind and take one of the free shuttles that depart from the ByWard Market neighbourhood in Ottawa, or from Camp Fortune in Gatineau (weekends, Sept.
-30 to Oct.
-22, 2017).
+29 to Oct.
+21, 2018).

 Covering 361 kilometres (almost 90,000 acres), the park offers many different picturesque hiking trails that vary in distance from 1 kilometre (0.6 miles) to 4.5 kilometres (2.8 miles).
 Explore these many trails on your own or take a guided tour of the park’s popular Sugar Bush Trail, which begins at the Gatineau Park Visitor Centre in Chelsea, Québec.
 The Sugar Bush Trail is an easy, flat, 45-minute trail that is stroller accessible.
 It is conveniently located adjacent to the Visitor Centre, which offers clean indoor washrooms and water fountains.
 Stroll happily along and learn more about the park’s Canadian flora and fauna.